 What is the in-home display and what does it do?

 Your in-home display is a handheld digital device that sits in your home.
 This may be called lots of things - like an IHD or smart meter display.
 It takes information from your smart meter and shows you in near real time how much energy you're using in pounds and pence.

 And that’s just for starters.
 Your in-home display has all sorts of features to help you control your energy use and lower your bills.
 You can see:

 - how much energy you’re using in near real time (it updates at least every 10 seconds for electricity and every half hour for gas) and can show you what it's costing you in pounds and pence (or if you prefer it, kwh or CO2 emissions)

-- how much energy you've used in the last hour, week, and month
+- how much energy you've used within the last day, week, and month.

 For smart meters operating in prepay mode, it will also show:

 - how much you have on your emergency credit balance

 - your debt balance, if you have one